Supertri

-Formation and test event
+Supertri is an international short-course triathlon organisation that stages festival-style triathlon events in iconic city locations across North America and Europe.
+Its events connect elite and amateur athletes at the same venues, under a unified race model introduced in 2026.
+The company operates the Supertri Pro Series for professional athletes and a portfolio of mass participation events.
+Supertri was founded in 2017 and is headquartered in London.

+History

 Michael D'hulst met Chris McCormack while running the Challenge Taiwan event, and the pair struck up a friendship and often discussed their shared passion for elevating the sport.
 As they worked together on multiple projects in Asia, they started to refine the concept behind what was to be christened as Super League Triathlon.

-A chance encounter with Leonid Boguslavsky, who had been inspired to take up the sport at the age 62 after reading McCormack's book 'I'm Here To Win', led to a full meeting at a hotel in London, and the three quickly decided to launch a one-off test event to see whether their concept that professional triathlon could be an inspirational spectator sport could be achieved.
+An encounter with Leonid Boguslavsky, who had been inspired to take up the sport at the age 62 after reading McCormack's book 'I'm Here To Win', led to a meeting at a hotel in London, and the three decided to launch a one-off test event to see whether their concept that professional triathlon could be an inspirational spectator sport could be achieved.

-They held the test event on Hamilton Island, and it was hailed a success, leading them to decide to grow the concept into an annual series, initially known as the Championship Series, and later Supertri League.
+They held the test event on Hamilton Island, and it was a success, leading them to grow the concept into an annual series, initially known as the Championship Series, Supertri League and then Supertri Pro Series.
 D'hulst took on the role as the permanent CEO of the company.

-Building a series

-The key differentiator for Supertri was its short formats, tight broadcast times, stadium-like courses with technical elements often missing from triathlon racing, and a closed-league.
+The key differentiator for Supertri is its short formats, tight broadcast times, stadium-like courses with technical elements often missing from triathlon racing, and a closed-league.

-The Championship Series quickly grew, as did the business behind it, with 3 events per Series in 2018 and 2019 before COVID.
+The Championship Series quickly grew, with 3 events per Series in 2018 and 2019 before COVID.

 In 2019, the business moved its headquarters from Singapore to London.

-COVID and the birth of Supertri E

 The spread of COVID and the associated lockdowns saw the cancellation of sports events worldwide.
-D'hulst, Boguslavksy and McCormack opted against hibernating the business, and instead found a way to innovate by creating an indoor Esports racing series that could be successfully run even with social distancing rules in place.
+D'hulst, Boguslavsky and McCormack opted against hibernating the business and created an indoor Esports racing series that could be run with social distancing rules in place.

-Arena Games Triathlon, now Supertri E, debuted in Rotterdam in 2020 and has gone on to become hugely successful and core part of the business.
+Arena Games Triathlon, now Supertri E, debuted in Rotterdam in 2020 and has gone on to become a core part of the business.

-By 2021 and the end of lockdowns, the indoor Esports series and the Championship Series immediately mushroomed to seven events, and to eight in 2022.
+By 2021 and the end of lockdowns, the indoor Esports series and the Championship Series grew to seven events, and to eight in 2022.